Why Wai?

 wai pipeline init <name> | Scaffold a new TOML pipeline definition |

-wai pipeline start <name> | Start a run; writes run ID to .wai/.pipeline-run |
+wai pipeline start <name> --topic="..." | Start a run with topic substitution |

 wai pipeline next | Advance to the next step in the active run |

-wai pipeline current | Show the current step of the active run |
+wai pipeline current | Reprint current step prompt (session recovery) |

 wai pipeline status <name> | Show run status (use --run <id> for details) |